puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 * On Linuxes, uses `Facter::Memory.meminfo_number` from `facter/util/memory.rb`
 * On AIX, parses `swap -l` for swap values only.
-* On OpenBSD, parses `swapctl -l` for swap values, `vmstat` via a module for free memory, and `sysctl hw.physmem` for maximum memory.
+* On OpenBSD, it parses `swapctl -l` for swap values, `vmstat` via a module for free memory, and `sysctl hw.physmem` for maximum memory.
-* On FreeBSD, parses `swapinfo -k` for swap values, and parses `sysctl` for maximum memory.
+* On FreeBSD, it parses `swapinfo -k` for swap values, and parses `sysctl` for maximum memory.
-* On Solaris, uses `swap -l` for swap values, parsing `prtconf` for maximum memory, and again, the `vmstat` module for free memory.
+* On Solaris, use `swap -l` for swap values, and parsing `prtconf` for maximum memory, and again, the `vmstat` module for free memory.

 **Caveats**: